Making lifestyle changes is the most effective way to prevent having a heart attack (or having another heart attack).

 - try to keep your blood pressure at a healthy level

-Eating an unhealthy diet high in fat will make your atherosclerosis (hardening of the arteries) worse and increase your risk of heart attack.
+Eating an unhealthy diet that is high in fat will make hardening of the arteries (atherosclerosis) worse and increase your risk of a heart attack.

 Continuing to eat high-fat foods will cause more fatty plaques to build up in your arteries.
-This is because fatty foods contain cholesterol.
+This is because fatty foods contain an unhealthy type of cholesterol.

-- low-density lipoprotein (LDL) – this is mostly made up of fat plus a small amount of protein; this type of cholesterol can block your arteries, so it is often referred to as "bad cholesterol"
+- low-density lipoprotein (LDL) – this is mostly made up of fat plus a small amount of protein; this type of cholesterol can block your arteries, so it is often known as "bad cholesterol"

-- high-density lipoprotein (HDL) – this is mostly made up of protein plus a small amount of fat; this type of cholesterol can reduce deposits in your arteries, so is often referred to as "good cholesterol"
+- high-density lipoprotein (HDL) – this is mostly made up of protein plus a small amount of fat; this type of cholesterol can reduce deposits in your arteries, so is often known as "good cholesterol"

-There are also two types of fat – saturated and unsaturated.
-Avoid foods containing high levels of saturated fat, as they increase levels of bad cholesterol in your blood.
+There are also 2 types of fat – saturated and unsaturated.
+Avoid foods containing high levels of saturated fat, as they increase levels of LDL cholesterol in your blood.